willstepp/writings/fetus/fetus.notes.md

+The eaters of the fetus try to recreate it, mechanical, dead, mundane work.

+The story diverges at a single point, either resenting the fetus and trying to recreate the fetus by machine, or embracing the loss, descending and becoming a fetus

 The creatures appear transclucent though this is because his eyes can see through their flesh, like x-rays, rather than because their skin had that characteristic.